jtas01/jtas01/README.md

 # 💫 Hi, I'm Joy!
-<h4>I have more than 9+ years of experience and high level knowledge of both the frontend and backend of web development.
+<h3 style="color: #945b98; line-height: 1.5em;">I have more than 9+ years of experience and high level knowledge of both the frontend and backend of web development.
 I have created several SaaS applications and numerous other web apps and websites.
 I have even created a fully functional drag and drop website builder.
-I am familiar with most modern web technologies and frameworks like ReactJS, NextJS, GraphQL.</h4>
+I am familiar with most modern web technologies and frameworks like ReactJS, NextJS, GraphQL.</h3>

 <h4>I have fair knowledge of design suites like Figma, XD, Photoshop etc that makes my web design work top notch and effective.
 I am full stack developer, but I love building frontend more.</h4>